Former Epix executive arrested for $8 million fraud at network

 “He has provided valuable products and services to Epix, all of which the company enjoys and profits from today,” Mazurek said.

-Epix, a joint venture between Viacom Inc, Lions Gate Entertainment Corp and Metro-Goldwyn-Mayer Inc [MGMYR.UL], was not identified by name in the charging documents, but the company confirmed it was the alleged victim.
+Epix, a joint venture between Viacom Inc, Lions Gate Entertainment Corp and Metro-Goldwyn-Mayer Inc , was not identified by name in the charging documents, but the company confirmed it was the alleged victim.

 In a statement, Epix said it is cooperating with the investigation.